mathaywarduk/jericho-staging/food.md

     align: left
 body:
     feature:
-        text: "Inspired by farm Jericho, the land that raised him and the generations that went before, Chef Patron, Rich Stevens, has created a distinctive 12-course tasting menu with wine pairings chosen by our dedicated sommelier."
+        text: "Inspired by Jericho, the land that raised him and the generations that went before, Chef Patron, Rich Stevens, has created a distinctive 12-course tasting menu with wine pairings."
         images:
             - url: Jericho_0019.jpg
               alt: "Cabbage leaf from the Jericho kitchen garden"